aws-powertools/powertools-lambda-java/docs/FAQs.md

 ```

 ### Explicitly set the AWS CRT HTTP Client
-After configuring the dependencies, it's required to explicitly specify the AWS SDK http client.
+After configuring the dependencies, it's required to explicitly specify the AWS SDK HTTP client.
 Depending on the Powertools module, there is a different way to configure the sdk client.

 The following example shows how to use the Lambda Powertools Parameters module while leveraging the AWS CRT Client.